Harvard Business Review did a study which found that a a whopping 75% of cross-functional teams were dysfunctional!

 A strong cross-functional leader encourages people to drop their old habits and preconceptions.

 Team members who have spent a long time in their previous job or department will often want to do things the way they always have.
 They may also feel that their department is more important and effective than any other.
 That’s the “silo” mentality.

 A strong cross-functional leader encourages people to drop their old habits and preconceptions; to embrace new ways of looking at things in order to arrive at a unique solution.

 Paying heed to the above list will lead to improved coordination across functional areas, increased innovation in product and process, and reduced cycle time for key customer touchpoints.

 At Virtira, we've had a lot of success working with cross-functional teams.
-If you’d like to talk about ways of improving the process and the results of your current or future cross-functional team contact us at firstname.lastname@example.org.
-Hope to hear from you soon.
+If you’d like to talk about ways of improving the process and the results of your current or future cross-functional team, reach out.